Marie Brennan ACCA, 8th January 2019

 Qualifying share option

 There must be a written agreement that sets out the details of the share option scheme where shares are to be awarded to an employee/director at a predetermined quantity and price.

 The share option price cannot be less than the market value of the share on the date it is granted.

 The shares must be new, ordinary fully paid up with no preferential, current or future rights to dividends or assets on a winding-up or redemption

 The share option can only be exercised after 12 months from the date it is granted and within no more than 10 years.
 If the employment relationship is to cease, the share must be exercised within 90 days of the cessation date.

 The Key Employee Engagement Programme is to be used for bona fide commercial reasons with the purpose of recruiting or retaining employees.

-If you have any questions about the content covered in this article or if you would like more information on accounting or bookkeeping services, please contact the experts at Accounting & Bookkeeping Bureau on +353 1 6874523 or email email@example.com.
+If you have any questions about the content covered in this article please contact us today.